copods/leave-tracking-tool-backend/README.md

 # Leave Tracking Tool Documentation

-This is a Django project that utilizes a PostgreSQL database and includes instructions for setting up the project and creating a superuser.
+This is a Django project that utilizes a PostgreSQL database and includes instructions for setting up the project, creating a superuser, and running it locally.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system:

 - Python (3.x recommended)
-- Django
 - PostgreSQL

 ## Setting Up Locally